cos-archives/osfr/README.md

+## WARNING: THIS PACKAGE IS FOR TESTING ONLY; OSF API AND R INTERFACE ARE IN A STATE OF FLUX

 **osfr** is an R package that enables API access to the Open Science Framework, namely access to public projects and their files through R.

-## WARNING: INTERFACE IS NOT FINISHED

 This code is not yet ready to be used beyond trying it out, long term support of functions cannot be guaranteed.

-Currently requires `options("osf_url_base"="staging.openscienceframework.org")` to be set to run.
+Currently requires use of our staging server--nothing there is permanent although it may seem to be consitent with osf.io--it is not. `options("osf_url_base"="staging.openscienceframework.org")` to be set to run; this should change in the next few days (it's now 2014/03/08).

 ##install